 Each year, OSU Campus Recycling and Surplus Property, in collaboration with University Housing and Dining, coordinate an effort to reduce waste during residence hall move-out by educating residents and giving them the tools to recycle and donate as much as possible.
 Learn more about previous years' results here.

-Special thanks to the 51 volunteers who gave over 160 hours of time to pick-up and sort donations, as well as our partners at UHDS and to all the residents who donated!
+Special thanks to the 54 volunteers who donated approximately 250 hours of their time to help us pick-up and sort donations as well as our partners at UHDS and all the residents who donated items!

-Learn a bit about how the program is coordinated here, see photos of this year's effort on Facebook and find out who received donations below.
+Learn a bit about how the program is coordinated here.

 For More Information